suchi313/Pewlett-Hackard-Analysis/README.md

 ### Summary

 1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- From reviewing the data, there will be approx. 72,000 employees retiring in the near future.
+That means, Pewlett-Hackward would need to aggresively market their company and bring in nearly 60-70K employees to fill the gap.
-2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+3. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+- As majority of the retirement-ready employees are not only tenured but also hold SR. Level Positions - they are more than capable of mentoring the newer group of employees.
+The mentorship program creates an opportunity for the silver surfers to provide guidance, leverage their knowledge, and help build the new generation of employees in the company.